 - Thrift store decor: $7.58

-This leaves just under $25 to split among my remaining to-do list items: a creative and inexpensive accent wall, cabinet knobs, and a little clock to hang next to the cabinets (more on these items later).
+This leaves just under $25 to split among my remaining to-do list items: a creative and inexpensive accent wall, cabinet knobs, and a little clock to hang next to the cabinets (again – **UPDATE: See the end of this post for the final final reveal + budget!**).

 We had all the other tools and materials (screws, nails, wood putty, spackle, putty knife, wood glue, shims, caulk, paint, paint roller, etc.) on hand already.
-Once you start doing these types of projects, you don’t have to spend so much on subsequent ones.
+Once you start doing these types of projects, you don’t have to spend so much to buy materials and tools for subsequent projects.

 Colorful Laundry Room: the Reveal!